breeze833/voice_echo_bot/README.md

   * Put the file in the current working directory as `google-stt.json`
   * Put the file in your home directory as `google-stt.json`

+For the Google Cloud Text to Speech API, the configuration procedure is similar to the above mentioned.
+The difference is that the default credential name is `google-tts.json`.
+Of course, both APIs can be enabled under the same service account.
+In this case, both credentials refer to the same file.

 ## Usage

+The sample programs are located in the `scripts/` directory.
+Before executing the scripts don't forget to set the python path so that the `stt`, `tts`, and `utils` packages are available to the run-time.

 ### Command-line: `stt-cli.py`